Marker Logo

 is listed in these topic lists: Patriots & PatriotismWar, US Revolutionary.
 In addition, it is included in the Delaware Public Archives series list.
 A significant historical month for this entry is November 1827.

 Location.
-39° 42.637′ N, 75° 40.74′ W. Marker is near Wilmington, Delaware, in New Castle County.
+39° 42.632′ N, 75° 40.756′ W. Marker is near Wilmington, Delaware, in New Castle County.
 It is in Wood Mill.
-Marker is on Kirkwood Highway (Delaware Route 2) 0.1 miles east of Pike Creek Rd, on the right when traveling east.
+It is on Kirkwood Highway (Delaware Route 2) 0.1 miles east of Pike Creek Rd, on the right when traveling east.
 The marker is on the west end of the property of the Kirkwood Library.
 It is best viewed by parking in the library parking lot.
 Although having a Wilmington 19808 address, it is close to where Newark 19711 begins along Kirkwood Highway.
 Touch for map.
 Marker is at or near this postal address: 6000 Kirkwood Hwy, Wilmington DE 19808, United States of America.
 Touch for directions.

 The Kirkwood Library image.
 Click for full size.

-Photographed By Stephen J Duncan, September 17, 2011
+Photographed by Stephen J Duncan, September 17, 2011

 2. The Kirkwood Library